sourcegraph/handbook/content/departments/people-talent/talent/process/after_the_offer.md

 **Step 8**: The Recruiter archives the channel after people respond

-**Step 9**: The Recruiter asks the Hiring Manager to make a announcement of the candidate's acceptance in the Slack #hiring channel.
+**Step 9**: The Recruiter asks the Hiring Manager to make a announcement of the candidate's acceptance in the Slack #teammate-announce channel.

 **Step 10**: The People Operations team then works with the candidate to onboard them and get them set up for their first day!